Anteater: Profile and Information

 Some people hunt them for food, while others merely kill them because they consider anteaters to be pests.
 Most are killed by road traffic in the Brazilian Cerrado Biome, and their natural predators are cougars and jaguars.

-More than ten orphaned anteaters have been saved by the Iberá Project and reintroduced to the wild in Argentina.
-In the Cerrado Biome, conservationists gather data to assess how roadways affect these species in the expectation that new protections can be enforced.
+Over ten orphaned anteaters have been saved by the Iberá Project and reintroduced to the wild in Argentina.
+In the Cerrado Biome, conservationists gather data to assess how roadways affect these species, expecting that new protections can be enforced.

 Tamanduas from the North are not considered threatened.
 However, Jaguars, large snakes, and eagles are among their natural predators.
-Harpy eagles, spectacled owls, and eagle-hawks prey on silky anteaters, and the conservation status of tamanduas, as well as silky anteaters, is reported as the least concern.
+Harpy eagles, spectacled owls, and eagle hawks prey on silky anteaters, and the conservation status of tamanduas and silky anteaters is reported as the least concern.

 Leave a Reply